Gifted and Talented Clause Examples

 Gifted and Talented.
 Enrichment - In a society based on democratic principles, each person has the right to learn at the most appropriate level where growth will take place.
-Because gifted and/or talented students have special needs, they will be provided educational experiences that will strive to meet those needs in the regular classroom.
+Because gifted and/or talented students have special needs, they have been provided educational experiences that have met those needs in the regular classroom.
 The Harbor Method is a direct instruction method which requires teachers to teach above grade level and provides multiple opportunities for students to reach higher learning levels.
 Students are also encouraged to pursue challenges beyond the scope of the regular curriculum, including Hall of Fame, Famous I, Famous II, and Famous III, regardless of their areas of giftedness or talents.
 At the high school level, this is accomplished through, but not limited to, clustering, competitions, consultations, curriculum compacting, concurrent credit college courses, and career exploration.

 Gifted and Talented.
 Should Charter Operator choose to conduct evaluations and provide related services for gifted and/or talented students, it shall do so in accordance with all applicable state law and regulations.